-Your in-house and remote team need to work in tandem, all the while overlooked by a project manager and/or product owner who knows how to manage teams.
+Your in-house and remote teams need to work in tandem, all the while overlooked by a project manager and product owner who knows how to manage teams.
 Being too hands-off is a mistake just as deadly as micromanagement.
-A project manager serves as a bridge for the two teams, fostering communication and making sure that everyone is on the same page during the project.
+A project manager bridges the two teams, fostering communication and ensuring everyone is on the same page during the software development process.

 Make the most of technology for collaboration

 Starting with basics such as Google product suite and instant messaging apps like Slack, you need to build a collection of tools that enable collaboration in the most efficient and intuitive ways.
 Remote workers can’t just walk across the office to check in with their coworkers.
 You need to provide them with the next best thing – a digital equivalent of an open-space office.
 There’s plenty of software on the market that helps to achieve that.